5 Simple Ways to Get Your Dashboards on a Wall Mounted Display

 Gives all the power and flexibility of a PC on a large screen.

-Somebody has to sit close to the screen, have a long cable to their desk, or to have a dedicated PC which needs to be hidden/mounted nearby.
+Somebody has to sit close to the screen, have a long cable to their desk, or to have a dedicated PC that needs to be hidden/mounted nearby.

 Cost – Cabling and possibly a dedicated basic PC – Approx. £10 - £350